Skip to content

 Additionally, everything that does not affect icon rendering is removed.
 Many bad editors leave a lot of junk code in generated SVG, all of that is removed.

 This is done during import process for open source icon sets using Iconify Tools.
-Custom icon sets might not follow same guidelines.
+Custom icon sets might not follow the same guidelines.

 Examples: